 Consider this situation – Suppose you have your own Python function to transform the data.
 Sklearn also provides the ability to apply this transform to our dataset using what is called a FunctionTransformer.

 Let us take a simple example.
-I have a feature transformation technique that involves taking (log to the base 2) of the values.
+I have a feature transformation techniques that involves taking (log to the base 2) of the values.
 In NumPy, there is a function called log2 which does that for us.

 Thus, we can now apply the FunctionTransformer: